 You will have to schlep a lot of stuff from the stores to your car.
 Even when you bring ever bag to the car immediately, the haul can be long especially when the bag is heavy.
 Thus, you want a coat that is not too heavy on your shoulders as otherwise your back and shoulders will hurt in no time.
 A short coat with a hem at the hip or upper tights is best.A short coat is best when you hit the mall.
 Your back will thank you for not wearing a long heavy coat.
 Click To Tweet

-Pay attention to the technical performance of clothes
+Pay Attention to the Technical Performance of Clothes

-Since you may transpirate when carrying heavy bags you want to wear a sweater that dries fast.
+Since you may transpire when carrying heavy bags you want to wear a sweater that dries fast.
 You outerwear should be semi-permeable meaning that it lets body moisture out, but does not let moisture in from the outside.
-When it is windy a beannie or pompom hat are great options to stay warm and protect your hair from being damaged by permanent wind caused friction and being tangled up.
+When it is windy a beanie or pompom hat are great options to stay warm and protect your hair from being damaged by permanent wind caused friction and being tangled up.

-Only go for the needed accessories
+Only Go for the Needed Accessories

-Go for a crossbody bag so you have your hands free to browse and compare items, hold your list, cross things off the list, etc.Go for a cross-body bag when you want to browse the mall. #shoppingtip Click To Tweet
+Go for a crossbody bag so you have your hands free to browse and compare items, hold your list, cross things off the list, etc.

 Make sure that you also style your outerwear.
 Why should both outfits be stylish?
 Well, you may be tired and hungry and/or run into an old friend and go to the food court and take your coat off.
 Furthermore, salespersons treat you better when you look stylish.

 Here are further outfit inspirations to try when you are going to the mall.

-Ageless Style linkup
+Ageless Style Linkup

 Now to the Ageless Style Linkup.
 Let’s see your ageless style for doing the holiday shopping.